2025 AGENDA

 Sam Lane, Entuitive

-5. “Getting the Best Bang for your Buck” in Deep Energy Retrofits
+5. Lessons from Minto: “Getting the Best Bang for your Buck” in Deep Energy Retrofits

 Speakers will share insights from the transformative Minto retrofit at 61 Yorkville Ave., a flagship project in Toronto’s Deep Retrofit Challenge that significantly cuts energy use and greenhouse gas emissions.